 While hiking opportunities in the park will be more limited this year, the closures do offer an excellent excuse to visit some areas you might not normally consider.

 With the exception of the popular Crypt Lake trail, the Wishbone, Vimy Peak, and a few short trails in the Waterton Valley, all other trails described in the Canadian Rockies Trail Guide will be off limits while Parks Canada reviews fire damage.
-That means the entire 2018 hiking season.

 Since Crypt Lake is recognized as one of the classic hikes in the Rockies, everyone expects more visitors will be hiking the trail this summer, and Waterton Shoreline Cruise Co. is gearing up for the expected increase.